Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

-when $F\in \cN(\Lambda)$ is expressed as in \eqref{e:Fzsum}.
-An analogous definition applies to $\cN(\Lambda \sqcup \Lambda)$ and we then write $T_j(\ell \sqcup \ell) \bydef T_j(\ell)$ for this norm (with the first notation to emphasise the doubled algebra). \end{definition} The $T_j(\ell)$ norm measures smoothness of field functionals $F\in \cN(\Lambda)$ with respect to fields whose size is measured by $\Phi_j(\ell)$.
+The $T_j(\ell)$ norm measures smoothness of field functionals $F\in \cN(\Lambda)$ with respect to fields whose size is measured by $\Phi_j(\ell)$.
 They therefore implement the power counting on which renormalisation relies.
 Important, but relatively straightforwardly verified, properties of these norms are systematically developed in \cite{MR3332938}; we summarise the ones we need now.